felipeegs/fefolipe123/README.md

 ### Hello, I'm Felipe  👋

 - 🌱 I’m currently learning JavaScript, CSS and Hmtl
-- 👯 I’m looking to job
+- 👯 I’m looking to job and Internship.
-- 🤔 I’m looking for help with ...
 - 📫 How to reach me: bokajr123@gmail.com

  <div>